Oh goodness. This is delicious…and I invented it too! (Not that I’ve checked for recipe coincidences, of course).

 - Put the slices in a shallow dish (as spread out as you can) and pour over the liquid.
 Make sure every bit gets covered, and be careful that slices don’t weld together.

-- Cover and leave somewhere cool to stand as long as you can manage (overnight is lovely, but does need a fridge or coolbox).
+- Cover and leave somewhere cool to stand as long as you can manage (overnight is lovely, but does need a camping fridge or coolbox).

 - Heat the butter in a frying pan or on the Cadac frying surface.